Pfed-prog/NextJsExplorer/README.md

 - Display tokens on contracts page

+- If token get more data from Blockscout

 - Improve Blocks page with transaction queried via blockscout

 - Improve Transactions page with transaction queried via blockscout